tramitit/guides/en/belgium/request_for_naturalization.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn about the legal process of naturalization, required documents, providers, and costs.
-Find out who needs citizenship and the timeline for approval.
+description: Understand the naturalization process, required documents, and steps to acquire citizenship legally.
+Find providers and get tips for a smooth application.
 draft: false
-meta_title: 'Naturalization Process: How to Obtain Citizenship Easily'
+meta_title: 'Guide to Naturalization: Becoming a Citizen Legally'
-title: 'Naturalization Process: How to Obtain Citizenship Easily'
+title: 'Guide to Naturalization: Becoming a Citizen Legally'
 translationKey: belgium-request_for_naturalization
 ---

 ## Description
 ### What is it?